coverity/coverity-security-library/README.md

 # Coverity Security Library
 [Coverity](http://www.coverity.com) [Security Research Labs](https://communities.coverity.com/blogs/security) has developed open source (BSD style) Java libraries useful to remedy security defects.

+The libraries can be used in Java programs as well as JSPs.
+The escapers are also available as EL (Expression Language) functions for an easier use in JSPs.

 ## Escape

 The [Escape library](https://github.com/coverity/coverity-security-library/tree/master/coverity-escapers) contains several escapers for web content.
-These escaping functions help remedy common defects (mostly cross-site scripting) that occur when the data is inserted into HTML element, HTML attribute values, URI, JavaScript strings, SQL LIKE clauses, etc. More information are available in the [Escape sub directory](https://github.com/coverity/coverity-security-library/tree/master/coverity-escapers).
+These escaping functions help remedy common defects (mostly cross-site scripting) that occur when the data is inserted into HTML element, HTML attribute values, URI, JavaScript strings, SQL LIKE clauses, etc. More information are available in the [Escape directory](https://github.com/coverity/coverity-security-library/tree/master/coverity-escapers).

 Before using any of these methods, the user should understand the context (or nested contexts) in which the data is inserted.
-Some examples are available in the [repository](https://github.com/coverity/coverity-security-library/tree/master/coverity-escapers/samples), and more will be available on [our blog](https://communities.coverity.com/blogs/security).
+[Several examples](https://github.com/coverity/coverity-security-library/tree/master/coverity-escapers/samples) are available in the repository, and more will be available on [our blog](https://communities.coverity.com/blogs/security).

 To include this library into your Maven project, add the following: